-The Company's governance structure is illustrated in the chart below.
+The Company's governance structure as of the end of the reporting year 2024 is illustrated in the chart below.

 FRIDAY's governance structure consists of a clear division of responsibilities between the Board of Directors and the Executive Committee.
 As key functions, the Risk Management Function, Actuarial Function, Compliance Function, and Internal Audit Function carry out the oversight responsibilities.